msimms/Vault/README.md

 # Vault

-A serverless password manager for macOS and iOS.
+A server-less password manager for macOS and iOS.

+## Important Note

+This project has not been audited by independent experts.
+It is for educational and personal use.
+Using this in production may cause you to regret your life choices.

 ## Rationale